Mexican white pine, Arizona white pine, Chihuahuan white pine, southwestern white pine; pino blanco, pinabete, pino enano [Spanish].

 In the United States, it can be found near the summits of the Chiricahua Mountains and probably in other high ranges of southern Arizona.
 In Mexico, Perry (1991) recommends the following locations:

-As referenced in the photos at left, I have also found fine occurrences of it in the high passes on Mex-16 between Hermosillo and Chihuahua and in Durango about 20 km S of the town of El Salto.
-No guides or fancy vehicles needed for these sites!
+As referenced in the photos at right, I have also found fine occurrences of it in the high passes on Mex-16 between Hermosillo and Chihuahua and in Durango about 20 km S of the town of El Salto.
+A close study of the herbarium collections cited in the above range map will reveal many collections close to roads; no doubt many of these are still extant, and worth a visit.

 This species is the primary hosts for the dwarf mistletoe Arceuthobium blumeri, which extends from southern Arizona south through Durango and east to Cerro Potosí in Nuevo León (Hawksworth and Wiens 1996).